Making jams, marmalades, preserves and conserves

-Jams, marmalades, preserves, and conserves are fruit products which are preserved by sugar.
-These products differ in the degree of gel attained, manner of preparation of fruit, and ingredient composition.
-They are easily made at home.
+Jams, marmalades, preserves and conserves are fruit products preserved by sugar.
+These products differ in gel consistency, ingredients and how the fruit is prepared.
+They are easy to make at home.

 - Marmalade is a jelly with pieces of fruit suspended in it.
 Citrus peel and juice are frequently the basis of marmalade.

 - Preserves contain whole fruit or small pieces of fruit in a thick sugar syrup.